Transparency and ethics as key principles

 EU Taxonomy

-Further information about Galp's EU Taxonomy context, alignment and performance can be found in our 2022 Integrated Annual Report: Part V – Appendices (1.
+For additional details regarding Galp's EU Taxonomy context, alignment, and performance, please refer to our 2023 Integrated Annual Report: Part V – Appendices (1.
 Non-financial consolidated information).

 Galp Low Carbon capital allocation